ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Note:

-- I will be highlighting specific tools - but in reality, you should embrace tools already in use by your organization.
+- This presentation: using specific tools
-- Although not focusing on Devops, reach out to your developers, and see if you can align with their tooling and methodology
+- Reach out to developers
   - Code editor(s)
   - Version Control
   - Pipelines
-- But do **not** if it does not line up with your goals
+- But do **not** let it slow you down if tools inappropriate

 </notes>